ziyewang/metabinner_cami2b/README.md

 ### <a name="docker"></a>Conda

 We recommend using conda to run MetaBinner.
-Download [here](https://www.continuum.io/downloads)

 ### <a name="docker"></a>Obtain SolidBin and create an environment
 After installing Anaconda (or miniconda), fisrt obtain MetaBinner: